 HR & Internal Communications:

-- Recruitment videos showcasing culture and employee experience
+- Recruitment videos showing culture and employee experience

 - Leadership messages building visibility and alignment